OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

 where volumes are created, and then accessed by one single server at a time, and used as a raw block device.

-It is important to say that cinder volumes are usually *persistent*, so they are never deleted automatically, and must be deleted manually via web, command line or API.
+It is important to say that cinder volumes are usually [#usually]_ *persistent*, so they are never deleted automatically, and must be deleted manually via web, command line or API.

 Volumes created by cinder are served via iSCSI to the compute node, which will provide them to the VM as regular sata disk.
-These volumes can be stored on different backends: LVM (the default one), Ceph, GlusterFS, NFS or various appliances from IBM, NetApp etc.
+These volumes can be stored on different backends: LVM (the default one), Ceph, GlusterFS, NFS or various appliances from IBM, NetApp etc. [#backends]_

-Possible usecase cinder volume are:
-* as a backend for a database
-* as a device to be exported via NFS/Lustre/GlusterFS to other VMs
-* as a mean for backing up important data created from within a VM
+It is also possible to start a VM from volume.
+In this way, you can have a VM with a root disk of size different from the one specified in the flavor (that could be smaller than needed).

+Usually, however, volumes are created for storing important data (for
+instance: /var/lib/mysql in a mysql server).

 Cinder is actually composed of different services: